Ocoee Outdoors Frequently Asked Questions

 Definitely!
 We might be a little biased because we obviously love rafting, but we think that you will too!
-You should keep in mind that many of our guests are first timers and we’ve designed our trips, equipment, and instruction to be “first-timer friendly”.
+You should keep in mind that many of our guests are first time whitewater rafters and we’ve designed our trips, equipment, and instruction to be “first-timer friendly”.
 All you need is the excitement and appreciation for adventure and you’re sure to have a great time rafting on the Ocoee River!

 We sure think so!
 The Middle Ocoee has over 20 Class III and IV rapids.
 If you join us for our All-Day Upper & Middle Excursion, you’ll get in some class V rapids as well.
 The Ocoee River has a little something for everyone and is guaranteed to keep even the most experienced boater on their toes while the Middle Ocoee is still friendly enough for first-time rafters.
 Read a whitewater rafter review to learn more about the complete experience.

 At Ocoee Outdoors, we have the experience and we provide the best experience on the river.
 We’ve been whitewater rafting the Ocoee River since 1977 and it shows.
 All of our guides are Senior Guides meaning they are the most experienced guides on the river – you can count on them to navigate you and your raft mates through the most precarious sections of the Ocoee River.